Feedback linearisation of mechanical systems using data-driven models: Experimental validation using a prototype of a high-precision motion system

 \section{Experimental validation using a prototype of a high-precision motion system}

 In this section, the proposed control framework is applied to an experimental prototype of a high-precision flexible positioning system, developed for evaluating control strategies.
 The system, shown in Fig. \ref{fig:beam}, consists of a lightweight flexible steel beam with dimensions $500\times20\times2$ mm.
-The boundary conditions of the beam are realised by means of leaf springs, that constrain 4 out of 6 degrees of freedom (DOFs), leaving only one translation and one rotation free.
-The setup is equipped with 3 collocated sensor-actuator pairs, operating at a sampling frequency of 4096 Hz.
+The boundary conditions of the beam are realised by means of leaf springs, which constrain four out of six degrees of freedom (DOFs). {Effectively, this means that the beam is only able to move in one translational and one rotational direction, both in the horizontal plane.} The setup is equipped with three collocated sensor-actuator pairs, operating at a sampling frequency of 4096 Hz.
 The actuators are current-driven voice-coil actuators, whereas the sensors are contactless fiberoptic displacement sensors with an approximate accuracy of 1 $\mu$m.
 Since the system has more actuators than DOFs, it is said to be over-actuated \cite{classens2021closed}.
 However, over-actuation is not considered in this work; in fact, only the middle sensor-actuator pair is exploited.
 Finally, a positive cubic stiffness, \textit{i.e.}, a hardening spring, is artificially implemented in the setup as is explained in Fig. \ref{fig:beamie}.
 The value of the spring constant is set to $k_c=2\cdot10^9$ V/m$^3$.
 By doing so, the obtained dynamics is dominated by the nonlinearity, in the sense that nonlinear distortions under a high-level multisine excitation are less than $10$ dB below the linear system dynamics in the first resonance region.

 Fig. \ref{fig:nldbeforeexp} shows the nonlinear distortion analysis of the system with artificial nonlinearity.
 It is excited with 5 realisations of 4 periods of an odd random-phase multisine with a RMS amplitude of 0.015 V. For every group of 4 odd frequency lines, 1 line is randomly rejected.
 Moreover, 3280 points per period are considered at a sampling frequency of 102.4 Hz.
 In this figure, the resonance around 4 Hz corresponds to a rigid-body mode of the flexible beam, and the resonance around 40 Hz is its first bending mode.
 Over the entire depicted frequency range, the even distortions are close to the noise floor, while the odd distortions are never more than one order of magnitude smaller than the measured output.